widrs/labelview/README.md

   may never actually go back and reingest these old retconned labels.
 * because the only real way to enumerate all labels is to ask the labeling entity, this means there is no way to prove that labels *aren't* applied.
-  * the only real way to tell whether your favorite bsky frontend that applies labels that you don't own and operate is to see those labels get applied.
+  * the only real way to tell whether labelers that you don't own and operate effectively apply any labels or not is to go to your favorite bsky frontend that shows labels and see whether those labels get applied. this is useless!

 while working on the logic to persist previously seen labels and audit any seen changes from a labeler over multiple passes for suspicious changes (which is,